Skip to main content

 Here's something most heat pump vs. oil comparisons leave out: the condition of your home's insulation changes the entire equation.

 A well-insulated, air-sealed home needs less heat.
-Period.
 That means a smaller, less expensive heat pump system can do the job.
 It runs less often, uses less electricity, and keeps the house more comfortable.
-The savings math shifts even further in favor of the heat pump.

-At Horizon Homes, this is why we take what we call a whole-home approach: insulate and air seal first, then right-size the heat pump for your home’s actual heating needs.
-It costs less upfront and saves more over time.
+At Horizon Homes, this is why we take a whole-home approach: insulate and air seal first, then right-size the heat pump for your home's actual needs.
+It costs less upfront and performs better over time.
 A heat pump on a leaky house is working harder than it needs to.

 What About Propane and Natural Gas?